ezgi-c/odd-duck/README.md

-# Code Fellows Code 201 Lab 11 - Odd Duck Products
+# Code Fellows Code 201 - Odd Duck Products

 remember to do my work on  lab branch